JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 #### Option 2.
 Configure SKIE {initial-collapse-state="collapsed"}

 > We recommend using the latest version of the library.
-> Check the [SKIE repository](https://github.com/touchlab/SKIE/releases) to see if a newer version of the plugin is available.
+> Check the [SKIE repository](https://github.com/touchlab/SKIE/releases) to see whether a newer version of the plugin is available.
 >
 {type="note"}

 To set up the library, specify the SKIE plugin in `shared/build.gradle.kts` and click the **Sync** button.

 ```kotlin
 plugins {